sunpy/sunpy/doc/source/guide/vso.rst

 Using SunPy's VSO module
 ------------------------

-The Virtual Solar Observatpry (VSO) is a service which presents a homogenoeous interface to heterogeneous data-sets and services.
+The Virtual Solar Observatory (VSO) is a service which presents a homogenoeous interface to heterogeneous data-sets and services.
 Using the VSO, a user can query multiple data providers simultaneously, and then download the relevant data.
 SunPy uses the VSO through the 'vso'